The best marketing doesn’t feel like marketing. – Tom Fishburne.

 First things first.

 Having a well-thought-out marketing plan should be your main focus before you start thinking about numbers.
+Small business owners often struggle with determining how much of their total revenue should go toward marketing expenses.

-- Why does my business exist?
+Why does my business exist?
 According to Simon Sinek, this “why” defines the core of your business and explains its purpose.

-- Who are my competitors?
+Who are my competitors?
 You need to find out where you stand and how you stack up against other similar companies in order to be able to step up your marketing game.

-- What makes my business distinctive?
+What makes my business distinctive?
 Define your unique selling proposal, that is, the reason why people should pick you over your competitors.

-- How much will I charge?
+How much will I charge?
 Define your pricing and align it with the value and the clear benefits that your offer brings to your customers.

 Crunch Numbers